 - Designate a beneficiary.
 Always designate a beneficiary and make sure that correct beneficiaries are named.
 Remember to update beneficiaries after any major life change.

 - Pay premiums on time.
 Don’t let your policy lapse for non-payment.
 Make sure that you have made arrangements for someone else to receive the invoices for premiums so that they will be paid in the event of your incapacitation.

 - Provide required documentation.
 Your insurance company will provide you with what they require prior to paying benefits.
 Make sure that you provide everything they require with the initial claim.

 Contact Us Today

-At the law firm of Mehr, Fairbanks & Peterson we understand the many difficulties a denied life insurance claim can be.
+At the law firm of Mehr Fairbanks Trial Lawyers we understand the many difficulties a denied life insurance claim can be.
 If your key man life insurance claim has been denied, call our life insurance attorneys for help.
 We are prepared to fight for your right to the life insurance benefits you deserve.
-Call Mehr, Fairbanks & Peterson without delay, for a free evaluation of your claim: 800-249-3731.
+Call Mehr Fairbanks Trial Lawyers without delay, for a free evaluation of your claim: 800-249-3731.